Exam FM Sample Questions, Free and Interactive

 4. Sanity-check the result before locking in the choice

 The SOA samples train all four.
-The repeated exposure to the same cash-flow shapes with different numerical inputs is what builds the recognition speed and the calculator fluency that separates a 90-minute sitting from a panic at minute 145.
+Seeing the same cash-flow shapes over and over with different numbers is what builds the recognition speed and the calculator fluency that separates a 90-minute sitting from a panic at minute 145.

 Key Concept

-FM is unforgiving on calculator errors.
-The samples include classic traps: bond yield where the coupon is paid in arrears versus advance, an annuity-due labeled as annuity-immediate in the stem, a sinking fund where the interest credit goes to the borrower rather than the lender.
-Working samples repeatedly is how you build the reflex to catch these on the live exam.
+FM does not forgive calculator errors.
+The samples are full of classic traps: a bond yield where the coupon pays in arrears versus advance, an annuity-due labeled as annuity-immediate in the stem, a sinking fund where the interest credit goes to the borrower rather than the lender.
+Working samples on repeat is how you build the reflex to catch these live.

 Three Tactics for the 456 Items

 Build a calculator drill before you touch sample questions.
-Spend two hours doing pure mechanical drills on the BA-II Plus worksheets until N/I/Y/PV/PMT/FV are autopilot.
+Spend two hours on pure mechanical drills across the BA-II Plus worksheets until N/I/Y/PV/PMT/FV are autopilot.
 Sample-question practice afterward is 3x more productive than starting cold.

 Mix the bond and annuity items in your timed sets.
 The live exam shuffles cash-flow types.
-Working samples in topic order is fine for learning; working them mixed is what builds the type-switching speed live exam demands.
+Working samples in topic order is fine while you're learning.
+Working them mixed is what builds the type-switching speed the live exam demands.

 What the Samples Don't Cover Well